Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/outtake-1/identify.typ

   )
 )

+#grid(
+  columns: 2,

+  [
     During the team discussion about the outtake, our group engaged in a collaborative conversation where each member had the opportunity to express their thoughts about what should go into an outtake.

     The outtake is a mechanism or system that facilitates the controlled release, expulsion, or transfer of objects from the robot to the surrounding environment.
+  ],
+  box(height: 30%)[#image("/assets/identify/identify-outtake.svg")]
+)

 #tablex(
   columns: (1fr),